shanekeran/hungry-postbox/TESTING.md

 - Users can edit their profiles from within their profile page without the need for the site owner to assist.
 - Users can edit everything they originally entered into the registration form and this new information will be updated.
 - Users can also delete their profiles from their profile page.
-Defensive programming was used to turn this into a 2 step process so users don't accidently delete their account.
+Defensive programming was used to turn this into a 2 step process so users don't accidentally delete their account.
 </details>

 <details><summary>Contact other members who I would like to become pen pals with and likewise for them to be able to contact me.</summary>